Developing Scholar-Clinicians. Advancing Family Therapy. Creating Positive Change.

-Currently, the MFT program faculty all identify as female and European-American.
-For the past several years, anywhere between 15% and 30% of the program’s students have identified as ethnic minorities.
+Currently, the MFT core faculty all identify as female and European-American.
+For the past several years, anywhere between 15% and 30% of students in the MFT program area have identified as ethnic minorities.
 Our relatively small student numbers mean that any changes in enrollment cause relatively large changes in the program’s diversity statistics.
 Our students also represent diverse religions, ages, nationalities, sexual orientations, gender identities and expressions, and abilities.

-Virginia Tech’s Marriage and Family Therapy Doctoral Program was established in 1979.
+Virginia Tech’s MFT doctoral program area was established in 1979.
 Our training clinic, now called the Family Therapy Center of Virginia Tech, was also founded in 1979.
-The doctoral program was first accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) in 1982 and has remained accredited ever since.
-It is the oldest continuously accredited doctoral family therapy program in the nation, and has been highly regarded for many years.
+The program was first accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) in 1982 and has remained accredited ever since.
+It is among the oldest continuously accredited doctoral family therapy programs in the nation, and has been highly regarded for many years.

 Life in Blacksburg